Pittsford Community Baseball proudly announces the Travel Baseball Division for Spring 2019

 13U and up league schedules are specifically designed to avoid conflicts with school teams.

-All Travel players 12 and under are REQUIRED to also play on a spring "house" team (e.g. A, AA, AAA, Majors).
+All Travel players 12 and under are REQUIRED to also play on a spring "house" team (e.g. Rookies, Minors or Majors).
 Games for MCBR and Little League Travel are designed to avoid schedule conflicts with house league games.
-Moreover, players and coaches are expected to coordinate with, and generally give priority to the regular season teams.
+Moreover, players and coaches are expected to coordinate with the house teams.
 There will be approximately 12-18 games in the Travel Season.
 Exact scheduling will be determined by MCBR and Little League District 4.
 One-half of the games will be at home, in Pittsford, with away games in Monroe County (and Victor).

 Tryouts are held in September.
 There will be at least two try-out sessions.
-It is recomended that players attend both sessions, but players are only required to attend one session.
+Players are only required to attend one session.
 Players will be invited by coaches and administrators to join a team after tryouts have taken place.
 Commitment to the Team and to the League is essential.
 Each invitee will have a short decision period to join the team, and if a player does not register and make payment, the League will move on to other players.
 Rosters are expected to have 12 players plus (possibly) alternates.
-Weight is given to tryout performance, coachability, commitment and sportsmanship.
+Weight is given to tryout performance, past performance, coachability, commitment and sportsmanship.

-Pittsford Community Baseball will be able to offer this program at a more affordable rate than other Travel Baseball Leagues.
+Pittsford Community Baseball is be able to offer this program at a more affordable rate than other for-profit travel baseball organizations.

 Travel Baseball FAQ